GeminiDRSoftware/astrodata/docs/miscellaneous/pyopensci_response_1.md

 **3. Does it make sense for ccdproc to depend on astrodata or try to integrate usage of astrodata into it? ccdproc has never had a good way of handling MEF files, which is faintly ridiculous (I'm the maintainer of ccdproc so I'm looking in the mirror rather throwing stones here).**

 It depends on the goals of ccdproc moving forward.
-For MEFs it's feasible to break images up from a list into individual images ccdproc can then process (with or without converting them into CCDData, I'm not sure). `astrodata` may, at the end of the day, be a bit excessive for the work ccdproc does.
+For MEFs it's feasible to break images up from a list into individual images ccdproc can then process. `astrodata` may, at the end of the day, be excessive for the work ccdproc does in its current scope.

 **4. My take is that astrodata provides a way to abstract images and metadata from the underlying way they are stored, which is something that none of the current tools that I'm aware of provide.
 It may very well not make sense to upstream any of this.**